BFlavien/mendeley-widget-for-mediawiki/README.md

 Troubleshooting
 ===============

-Mendeley widget is an extremely simple extension; all it does is convert an "mendeleywidget" tag into an `<iframe></iframe>` tag and generate the embedding code and let you customize the widget as you can on the Mendeley application.
+Mendeley widget is an extremely simple extension; all it does is convert an `<mendeleywidget />` tag into an `<iframe></iframe>` tag and generate the embedding code and let you customize the widget as you can on the Mendeley application.

 There is default values to prevent errors from the users.